 The next step in the procedure is to implant a metal post under the gum line.
 This aspect of the procedure is what sets an implant apart from other forms of cosmetic dentistry.
 The metal post is secured to the jawbone in order to create a durable, synthetic root system that rivals the strength of natural roots; with one exception that the metal cannot face infection.
 Over the course of a couple of months, the metal post and jawbone will fuse together.
 This creates a level of durability that cannot be replicated in other types of procedures.

-Check out what others are saying about our implant services on Yelp: Implants Redwood City.
+Check out what others are saying about our implant services on Yelp: Dental Implants Redwood City

 Once implants have been installed, they are extremely easy to care for.
-We hear patients throughout Redwood City ask questions that range from “Do implants come out” to “How do I brush my teeth”.
-Frotunately, the answers are not as complex as some people might believe.
-Since we install dental prosthetics by creating a synthetic root system, they are durable and secure.
-The dental prosthetics will not fall out or become loose.
+We hear patients throughout Redwood City ask questions that range from "Do implants come out" to "How do I brush my teeth".
+Fortunately, the answers are not as complex as some people might believe.
+Since we install dental implants by creating a synthetic root system, they are durable and secure.
+The dental implants will not fall out or become loose.
 This means you can go play basketball, run in a 10k marathon, and wrestle with your kids – without worrying about your tooth coming out.

 If you currently have implants and your teeth start to hurt, call 650-200-1178 to schedule an appointment immediately.
 This way we can identify any infection and treat it before it can spread into the jawbone.
 As long as you follow these simple preventative care steps, your implants and natural teeth should remain in good health.